Zone-tailed hawk: Food and feeding

-Unlike turkey vultures that do not normally prey on live animals, zone-tailed hawks are active predators.
-Therefore, some ornithologists believe that this mimicry tricks potential prey animals into not being alarmed when a zone-tail flies overhead.
 This hawk mainly preys on small birds and mammals (including bats, rats, mice, squirrels), but reptiles can be locally favored, including virtually any type of lizard, such as the common collared lizard, Yarrow's spiny lizard, the crevice spiny lizard, and the mesquite lizard.
 Among the rats preyed upon are the tawny-bellied cotton rat and the white-eared cotton rat.
 In the north, California quail, along with possibly other quail species, chipmunks, and other ground squirrels seemed to be the favorite prey.
 Other birds preyed upon include red-shafted flickers, acorn woodpeckers, eared quetzals, Steller's jays, yellow-rumped caciques, tropical kingbirds, and even eastern screech owls.
 Zone-tails also eat various young birds, having been observed preying on nestlings and fledglings of species as varied as herons and passerines.
 Zone-tailed hawks snatch young birds from trees or the ground without landing.
 Second-hand reports of predation on frogs, other amphibians, and fishes may be cases of misidentification of common black-hawks.
 Zone-tailed hawks are very active foragers, hunting almost exclusively by transects and random quartering in low flight at around 10–30 m over the ground.
 When approaching the prey, the hawk may try to use obstructing cover such as trees until it is within 0.5–2 m of the prey, an easy striking distance.
 Outside the breeding pair bond, these hawks are wholly solitary and are not known to hunt in pairs.

+Mimicry

+Zone-tailed hawks closely resemble turkey vultures.
+Both species are overall dark in plumage, have paler flight feathers that contrast with darker coverts, and have proportionally long wings and tail.
+Both species also soar with their wings held in a dihedral position (pointing slightly upwards) and rock from side to side while flying.
+Vultures can frequently be seen flying in groups (called "kettles"); zone-tailed hawks often mingle with them, adding to their disguise.

+Unlike turkey vultures, which do not normally prey on live animals, zone-tailed hawks are active predators.
+Because of this, some ornithologists believe that the zone-tailed hawk's similarity to the turkey vulture is a form of aggressive mimicry that deceives potential prey into believing the hawk is not a threat.
+By mimicking turkey vultures, zone-tailed hawks may be able to approach potential prey items without causing them to flee.

+Most species known to be preyed upon by zone-tailed hawks have good eyesight, which is consistent with the mimicry hypothesis.
+Additional evidence supporting the interpretation of the zone-tailed hawk as a mimic comes from the fact that zone-tailed hawks have higher success rates while hunting among turkey vultures compared to alone.
+Criticisms of the mimicry hypothesis include suggestions that the zone-tailed hawk may hold its wings in a dihedral not to mimic turkey vultures, but because doing so provides aerodynamic advantages, although other ornithologists have argued that these two hypotheses are not mutually exclusive.